10. Execution threads

 }

-We will only detail the changes:
+We detail only the changes:

-- Lines 35–44: creation of reader threads
+- lines 35-44: creation of reader threads

-- line 43: the thread is launched
+- line 43: thread is launched

 - lines 47-55: creation of writer threads

-- line 54: the thread is launched
+- line 54: thread is launched

-// increment the number of completed readers
+// increment no. of completed drives

-lock (app) {
+lock (appli) {

-if (nbReadersFinished == nbThreads)
+if (nbLecteursTerminés == nbThreads)

 finLecteurs.Set();